 This list is in no way exhaustive, as the demand for trade jobs is growing.
-Each school has their own set of degree or certificate programs.
+Each school has its own set of degree or certificate programs.

 Is Trade School For Me?

-For adults, trade schools are perfect for those who want a career change without spending time in a four-year college or university, or they want to enter the workforce after a lengthy hiatus.
-The flexibility of class schedules is attractive to adults who have families and full-time positions.
+For adults, trade schools are perfect for those who want a career change without spending time in a four-year college or university or want to enter the workforce after a lengthy hiatus.
+The flexibility of class schedules is attractive to adults with families and full-time positions.

-Vocational school is also beneficial for those who want more education in their field, or to advance in their skills.
+A vocational school also benefits those who want more education in their field or to advance in their skills.
 Before you entertain trade school, ask your employer if they provide on-the-job training.
 Also, find out if they have a tuition reimbursement program.

 Trade School vs. Traditional College

 Landing a job can be easier after graduation from a trade school because the skills you will obtain are specific to the trade.
-Many traditional college graduates are finding it finding it difficult to land a training-related job.
+Many traditional college graduates find it challenging to land a training-related job.
 Jobs considered trades are being added to the job market, making them higher demand opportunities.